Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 ```
 ![alt text][image9]

-## 4. Transformation of the frame into "birds-eye" perspective
+## Transformation into birds-eye perspective
-To perform the perspective transformation, four points are required for the mapping of the source
+To perform the perspective transformation, four points are required for the mapping of
-to the destination locations.
-In this approach, these points are defined as ratios of the image size .
+the source locations to the destination locations.
+In this approach, the points are defined
-The source points additionally serve as the defintion of the region of interest.
+as ratios of image size.
+The source points additionally serve for the defintion of the
+region of interest in front of the vehicle.

 ```python
 # Region of interest, used as perspective transform source